saurabh2mishra/airflow-chesdata-analysis/README.md

     - If docker is up and running and you see airflow uri is coming on log then
     - type `localhost:8080` user and password is `airflow`
     - run chesworkflow_dag or tweak the cron timing ( currently it is 55 mins)
-    - Once the dag is successfull then run on your local machine `source plot.sh`
+    - Once the dag is successfull then run on your local machine `source scripts/plot.sh`
     - go to `http://localhost:8501` and see your plot for this exercise.
 - To stop docker and remove all mount point, run `docker-compose down --volumes --rmi a`